veechs/Bagshui/README.md

 </table>

-<sup>If installed, [SuperWoW](https://github.com/balakethelock/SuperWoW) provides charge counts (the `x#` overlay for multi-use items) slightly more efficiently.
+<sup>If installed, [SuperWoW](https://github.com/balakethelock/SuperWoW) provides charge counts (the `×#` overlay for multi-use items) slightly more efficiently.
 This is pretty minor since you'll have the functionality regardless.</sup>

 ## Credits